cygni/cygni-competence-aws2-lamwatermark/README.md

 ## Pre-setup

 1. Log in to AWS console, on the eu-central-1 region
-1. Setup IAM role 'lambda-with-s3' with AmazonS3FullAccess and CloudWatchLogsFullAccess
+1. Setup IAM role 'lambda-with-s3' with AmazonS3FullAccess and CloudWatchLogsFullAccess (eller bara AWSLambdaFullAccess)
 1. Setup empty S3 bucket.
 Note the name.

 ## Installation / Launch